Stochastic Navier-Stokes equations for turbulent flows in critical spaces: Introduction

 To prove our main results we apply the full power of the local well-posedness theory which we recently developed in \cite{AV19_QSEE_1} together with the blow-up criteria and new bootstrapping techniques of our paper \cite{AV19_QSEE_2}.
-In these works we completely revised the theory of abstract stochastic evolution equations for semi- and quasi-linear SPDEs, and is the stochastic analogue of \cite{CriticalQuasilinear} of Pr\"uss, Simonett and Wilke.
-One of the main ingredients in our theory is the so-called stochastic maximal $L^p$-regularity for the linear part, which we prove in a $H^{s,q}$-setting.
-In case of the Navier-Stokes equations this linear part is the turbulent Stokes system, for which we will prove stochastic maximal $L^p$-regularity in an $H^{s,q}(\T^d;\R^d)$-setting in Section \ref{s:max_reg_linear}, which can be seen as one of the main result of our work as well.
+In these works we completely revised the theory of abstract stochastic evolution equations for semi- and quasi-linear parabolic SPDEs, and is the stochastic analogue of \cite{CriticalQuasilinear} by Pr\"uss, Simonett and Wilke.
+One of the main ingredients in our theory is the so-called stochastic maximal $L^p$-regularity for the linear part, which we prove in an $H^{s,q}$-setting.
+In case of the Navier-Stokes equations this linear part is the turbulent Stokes system, for which we will prove stochastic maximal $L^p$-regularity in an $H^{s,q}(\T^d;\R^d)$-setting in Section \ref{s:max_reg_linear}, and it can be seen as one of the main result of our work as well.